 A requirement such as STRENGTH>40 refers to the total STRENGTH of the Away Team or crew.
 When requirements or targets include attributes, apply any relevant attribute modifiers, such as Lower Decks, phasers, The Emissary, etc. A requirement for a personnel type, such as MEDICAL, may be met by either a skill or a classification, unless otherwise specified.
-A requirement for multiples of a skill, such as "2 Navigation", may be met by two personnel with Navigation or by one personnel with Navigation x2.
+A requirement for multiples of a skill, such as "2 Navigation", may be met by two personnel with Navigation v2.
 (However, a requirement for "a personnel with 2 Navigation" must be met by a single personnel.)